 We’ve put together our best tips for camping in the rain so that you don’t have to wait endlessly for that lucky weekend of sunshine.
 Make the most of every weather!

-Study the Weather Forecasts
+1. Check the Weather Forecasts

-So while we’re telling you to ditch the Weather app on your iPhone so to not wait for the sun that’ll never come, it’s still best to check that the weather won’t get too chaotic so that you can pack your bags accordingly.
+It’s best to check that the weather won’t get too chaotic so that you can pack your bags accordingly.

-Check the temperature expected for day and night so you know how many layers to bring, and how heavy the rain will be at its worst so you can choose your finest waterproof of the collection.
+Check the temperature expected for both the day and night time, so you know how many layers to bring, and how heavy the rain will be at its worst so you can choose your finest waterproof of the collection.
 This way you can prepare for the worst and hope for the best, and enjoy things either way.

 Make Sure Your Tent Can Handle It